-We at ARA are committed to providing access to women’s healthcare, which is why we support beginning screening mammograms by age 40.
+At ARA, we are committed to the early detection of breast cancer, which is why we support beginning screening mammograms by age 40.
 There has been some confusion lately about the screening guidelines so we would like to answer the questions we hear most often.

 Why age 40?